 Stir ingredients gently with a wooden spoon just until moistened.
 Don’t overmix the batter.

-Spray muffin tins with a cooking spray that includes flour.
-I used Pillsbury.
+Place paper liners in muffin tins.
+Spray each liner with cooking spray.
 Fill muffin batter to the tops of the tins.

 I used these ingredients to make the streusel topping.

 Stir to combine.

 Evenly distribute streusel topping among all the muffins.
 Press ingredients into muffin lightly with fingers so ingredients adhere.